Caravel Mini is a project template provided by efabless to have 4 projects on the same chip

 make cocotb-verify-<name_of_testbench>-rtl

-To harden your design using OpenLane, ensure that you adjust the configuration file located at openlane/user_project/config.json as needed.
+To harden your design using OpenLane, ensure that you adjust the configuration file located at openlane/user_project_wrapper_mini4/config.json

 To start the hardening process, run: